wp-plugins/powerpress/readme.txt

 = Become a PowerPress Patron! =
 Help support your favorite podcasting plugin via Patreon.
 [Visit Blubrry's Patreon page](https://www.patreon.com/blubrry?ty=h)

+= 6.0.6 =
+* Released on TBA
+* Removed the enqueuing of mediaelement.js scripts and styles for the player and links in theme pages.
+PowerPress's player.min.js will only be included on pages with the player or player links.
+(Thanks wadehammes for bringing to our attention).

 = 6.0.5 =
 * Released on 9/8/2015
 * Changed the Play in New Window logic to support WordPress MultiSite `switch_to_blog()` function calls (Thanks Avi for the patch!)